 10 Islands in New Zealand Every Backpacker Has to Explore

-Explore the islands of New Zealand!
+Explore the islands in New Zealand!

 While some islands have a little population of people of their own, other islands are more likely to be the home of New Zealand’s native wildlife.
 If seeing the fascinating birdlife is part of your New Zealand bucket list, then exploring these islands is where you will get your best chance.
 Even if it’s not on your bucket list, you don’t know until you have tried, and we suggest you try!